TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 ```

 Note: once you commit, absolutely no way to change or modify what you just commit.
-If you find any mistakes including a small typo, only way to fix is to start over from step 2, create new directory and upload again.
+If you find any mistakes including a small typo, the only way to fix is to start over from step 2, create a new directory, and upload again.

 ## What to expect next
-Once you successfuly upload the new changes, you will receive a confirmation email from WordPress.org.
+Once you successfully upload the new changes, you will receive a confirmation email from WordPress.org.
 It may take some time to reflect on the WordPress.org directory.

 ## Getting help

-If you find any isseus or questions, please creat a new [issue](https://github.com/TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/issues).
+If you find any issues or questions, please create a new [issue](https://github.com/TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/issues).

 ## Resources

-WordPress theme review process is making steady progress towards the automation.
+WordPress theme review process is making steady progress towards automation.
 Check out the following links for the ongoing efforts and upcoming changes.

 - Oct 14, 2021 - [Theme tools and requirements recap](https://make.wordpress.org/themes/2021/10/14/theme-tools-and-requirements-recap/)
 - Sept 13, 2021 - [Theme upload survey results & next steps](https://make.wordpress.org/themes/2021/09/13/theme-upload-survey-results-next-steps/)